mulle-objc/MulleObjC-Cheat-Sheet/README.md

-# mulle-objc version
+# Preface

-This is a edited version of the "Objective-C Cheat Sheet" adapted for mulle-objc.
+This is an edited version of the "Objective-C Cheat Sheet" adapted for mulle-objc.
 I took out everything that is not applicable to **mulle-objc** and rewrote some parts to fit the current state of the art.
 Visit the original site [iwasrobbed/Objective-C-CheatSheet](//github.com/iwasrobbed/Objective-C-CheatSheet)